Nick Fouquet: Biography

 Nick Fouquet was born on February 17, 1983, in New York City to Bernard Fouquet and Lavinia Baker.
 He is one of six children, and has five sisters, three older and two younger.

 He spent his childhood in Royan in the South West of France and Palm Beach, Florida.
 Fouquet graduated from Rollins College in Florida with a BA in Environmental Science and Sustainable Development.
 After graduating from college, he moved to Patagonia and then to Australia.
 Fouquet later moved to Venice, California where he mastered pattern making and design classes at the Otis College of Art and Design.

 He founded his own brand in a Los Angeles garage studio in 2013.
 The Nick Fouquet brand is headquartered in Venice, California.

 Nick Fouquet opened his flagship store in 2014 in Venice, CA.

 In 2016, he became a member of the Council of Fashion Designers of America.

-Between 2018-2022 Fouquet opened numerous popup stores in Austin, Mexico City, Doha, and East Hampton.
+Between 2018 and 2022 Fouquet opened numerous popup stores in Austin, Mexico City, Doha, and East Hampton.